 The new Year 12 pupils will follow the linear courses from Edexcel with A level pupils having to study Mechanics, Statistics and Pure Mathematics with no optional units.
 The Further Mathematicians have some flexibility from their also optional units that cover the areas of Further Pure, Statistics, Mechanics and Decision Maths but also must take compulsory Pure Mathematics units.

 There is also the opportunity to participate in a wide variety of activities.
-There is a thriving Mathematics club that runs once a week.
+There is a thriving Mathematics club (Mathemagicians) that runs once a week.
 The more able students across the school are entered for the United Kingdom Maths Challenge and Sixth Form Students are able to attend and participate in events outside school.
 There are also opportunities for team events that take place across the school year in which pupils will represent the school against other Hillingdon schools.

 In addition to the ‘Mathemagicians’, we also run a ‘Maths Clinic’ weekly.
 Maths clinic has been set up after COVID and has a particular focus around exams, the aim of this is to help our students overcome Maths anxiety and there are tasks that help build resilience.
 A focus on revision strategies and techniques is also part of the Maths Clinic.